Robitx/gp.nvim/README.md

 `:GpRewrite {prompt}` Executes directly with specified `{prompt}` instructions, bypassing the dialog.
 Suitable for mapping repetitive tasks to keyboard shortcuts or for automation using headless Neovim via terminal or shell scripts.

 #### `:GpAppend` <!-- {doc=:GpAppend}  -->
-Similar to [:GpRewrite](#gprewrite), but the answer is added after the current line, visual selection, or range.
+Similar to `:GpRewrite`, but the answer is added after the current line, visual selection, or range.

 #### `:GpPrepend` <!-- {doc=:GpPrepend}  -->
 Similar to `:GpRewrite`, but the answer is added before the current line, visual selection, or range.